Vaibhavdatascientist/laptop_price_prediction/README.md

 Model Evaluation: Assessed models using metrics like Mean Squared Error, Mean Absolute Error, and R-squared.

 Hyperparameter Tuning: Optimized the Random Forest Regressor using GridSearchCV.

+**Feedback and Contributions** -  Feedback, suggestions, and contributions are highly appreciated!
+Feel free to open issues or pull requests for improvements or additional features.